History of Christchurch: European settlement

 Transport between the port and the new settlement at Christchurch was a major problem for the early settlers.
 By December 1849, Thomas had commissioned the construction of a road from Port Cooper, later Lyttelton, to Christchurch via Evans Pass and Sumner.
 By the time that John Robert Godley arrived in April 1850 all of the funds for public works had been used up in constructing the road.
 Godley ordered that all work on the road should stop, leaving the steep foot and pack horse track that had been hastily constructed over the hill between the port and the Heathcote valley as the only land-access to the area of Christchurch.
 This track became known as the Bridle Path because the path was so steep that pack horses needed to be led by the bridle.
 Goods that were too heavy or bulky to be transported by pack horse over the Bridle Path were shipped by small sailing vessels some 13 km by sea around the coast and up the Avon Heathcote Estuary to Ferrymead.
 Overturned boats at the Sumner bar were a frequent cause of new arrivals to the colony losing all their luggage.
 The Sumner Road was completed in 1857, though this did not alleviate the transport problems.
 In 1858 the provincial superintendent William Sefton Moorhouse announced that a tunnel would be dug between Lyttelton and Christchurch.
 While the tunnel was under construction, New Zealand's first public railway line, the Ferrymead Railway, opened from Ferrymead to Christchurch in 1863.
 After some delays the tunnel opened at the end of 1867.
 This was the world's first tunnel driven through the wall of an extinct volcano, and is considered to be nineteenth-century New Zealand's greatest engineering achievement.

+In December 1879, the New Zealand Orange Order organised an Orange parade to take place on Boxing Day.
+An Irish Catholic march was also scheduled for the same day.
+The mayor asked the Orange Order to reconsider the march due to opposal from Catholics.
+Sectarian riots broke out when around 30 Catholics attacked the Orangemen with pickaxe shafts.
+The riot became known as the “Battle of the Borough".
+The aftermatch saw the aggressors sentenced to jail.
+The Orangemen returned with swords to finish the procession.